 The landlocked country of Zambia!
 The capital of Zambia is Lusaka.
-There are approximately 16 million people living here.
+There are approximately 19 million people living here.
 The official language is English, with a majority of the population speaking Bembe.
 The majority of the population practices protestant Christianity.
-The time zone is 6 hours ahead of EST.

 Zambia is rich with natural wonders.
 Visitors cannot miss out on Victoria Falls, which has been described as one of the seven natural wonders of the world!
 Nearly twice the height of Niagara Falls, Victoria Falls are the largest “sheet of falling water” in the whole world and can been seen both in Botswana and Zimbabwe too.
 Also of interest is Lake Kariba, the world’s largest man-made lake by volume.
 Located along the border of Zimbabwe and Zambia, Lake Kariba is home to Nile crocodiles, hippopotami, and a number of commercial fish such as sardines.
 History buffs would enjoy a visit to the Railway Museum located in the town of Livingstone.